Buick LeSabre: Eighth generation (2000–2005)

-The 2000 LeSabre was introduced in March 1999.
-It was now built on GM's G platform; however GM chose to continue to refer to it as the H platform.
-The LeSabre was manufactured at GM's Detroit/Hamtramck Assembly factory in Hamtramck, Michigan and Lake Orion Assembly, in Lake Orion, Michigan.
+The eighth generation LeSabre was introduced in March 1999 using the GM's G platform; which GM continued to call the H platform.
+The LeSabre was manufactured at GM's Detroit/Hamtramck Assembly factory in Hamtramck, Michigan, and Lake Orion Assembly, in Lake Orion, Michigan.

-Some of the changes with the redesign included a new grille that did not open with the hood, and slightly smaller exterior dimensions.
-Despite its somewhat smaller exterior size, it still offered similar interior room and more trunk space than the previous model.
-A pollen filter was installed with this generation, and was accessed from inside the engine compartment on the passenger side against the firewall.
-Custom and Limited trim levels continued to be offered.
+Despite its slightly narrower exterior dimensions, the eighth generation offered similar interior room and more trunk space than the outgoing generation, and featured a cabin filter accessed from passenger side of the engine compartment, against the firewall.
+Trim levels again included Custom and Limited.
+Changes included a new grille no longer integral with the hood.

-In 2003, a Celebration Edition package was added in recognition of Buick's centennial.
-The Celebration Edition featured all the standard equipment of the Limited with a choice pearlescent White Diamond or Crimson Pearl tricoat paint schemes, a blacked-out grille, 16-inch chrome wheels, and special badging.
-Other features optional or standard on the LeSabre included Stabilitrak, OnStar, EyeCue heads-up display, all-weather traction control, automatic load-leveling, side airbags, tire pressure monitoring system, heated seats, dual-zone climate control, and RainSense automatic windshield wipers.
-Although created to commemorate Buick's centennial in 2003, the package remained available in 2004 and 2005.
+In 2003, a Celebration Edition package recognizing Buick's centennial added to the Limited trim pearlescent with either White Diamond or Crimson Pearl tricoat paint schemes, a blacked-out grille, 16-inch chrome wheels, and special badging.
+Though created to commemorate Buick's centennial in 2003, the package remained available in 2004 and 2005.
+Other features optional or standard on the LeSabre included Stabilitrak, OnStar, EyeCue heads-up display, all-weather traction control, automatic load-leveling, side airbags, tire pressure monitoring system, heated seats, dual-zone climate control, and automatic windshield wipers marketed as RainSense.

-Among other packages offered on LeSabre included a Platinum Edition package on 2004 Customs.
+A Platinum Edition package could be added to the 2004 Custom trim level.

 The standard, and only available, engine for the eighth-generation LeSabre was the 3.8 L Series II Buick 3800 V6 providing: